Walgreens The Thread

 Importance of flu shots for seniors

-Eating well, staying active and working with your doctor to control any medical problems you might have will help you enjoy a healthy life well into your older years.
+Eating well, staying active and working with your healthcare provider to control any medical problems you may have will help you enjoy a healthy life well into your older years.
 Still, aging takes a toll on your immune system, making it less capable of fighting infections like the flu.
 As you get older, you're more likely to catch the flu.
-You're also more likely to develop serious problems, like pneumonia, if you come down with the flu.
-Americans age 65 and older are more likely than any other age group to be hospitalized for the flu, and approximately 9 out of 10 flu deaths in the U.S. occur in this age group, according to the Centers for Disease Control and Prevention (CDC).
+You're also more likely to develop serious complications, like pneumonia, if you come down with the flu.
+Americans ages 65 and older are more likely than any other age group to be hospitalized for the flu, and between 70% and 85% of seasonal flu-related deaths in the U.S. occur in this age group, according to the CDC.

 Who should get a flu shot?

 The CDC recommends a yearly flu shot for almost all adults and children 6 months of age and older unless you've had a severe, life-threatening reaction to a flu shot in the past, which is rare.
-Talk with your doctor about whether the flu shot is safe for you if you've had a severe reaction in the past or are allergic to eggs.
+Talk with your healthcare provider about whether the flu shot is safe for you if you've had a severe reaction in the past, or if are allergic to eggs.

 While everyone should get a yearly flu vaccine, it's especially important if you're age 65 or older because you're in the age group with the greatest risk for serious complications.
 Your risk is further increased if you have certain medical conditions, including: